 The Friday night fish fry, for those that don’t know, is a popular Midwestern tradition.
 Why fish and why on Friday?
 Allow me to explain.
 You see, this act of casual dining stems from Roman Catholics in the area.
 Catholics were to avoid eating meat on Fridays.
-So, since fish isn’t really a meat, and is tasty when you batter it up and send it through a deep fryer, it was a way for restaurants to attract God fearing patrons during Lent, after the pope declared Lent the only time of Friday meat abstinence.
+So, since fish isn’t really a meat, and is tasty when you batter it up and send it through a deep fryer, it was a way for restaurants to attract God fearing patrons on Friday, even after the pope declared Lent the only time of Friday meat abstinence.

 Of course, the Friday fish fry transcends Lent in America’s Dairyland.
 Wisconsin restaurant owners have been doing this since the twenties and thirties.
 And there’s many neighborhood eateries and supper clubs that still do.
 So, I found a place with local tavern appeal, garnished with some rustic maritime kitsch, that sported a reputation for a damn good fish fry.
 Can I say damn good?
 After all I just explained, it seems a sacrilegious oxymoron.

 This is my take on the River Street Pier on Green Bay’s Velp Avenue

 We’re driving down a road that lacks glamour, Velp Avenue.
 Yet, just beyond US-41 the River Street Pier awaits.
 I’ve never been there, but it sounds interesting.

 When we arrive, I’m kind of tickled.
 This place reminds me of a childhood haunt.
 The building oozes old waterfront tavern sentiments, specifically with rural Wisconsin charm in mind.
 And when you’re talking fish fries, you can’t possibly be more on point with a facade such as this.
 Greeting me are fish nets on the siding, old dock posts, a deco porthole and, to top it off right, a neon beer sign in the shape of a fish.
 This place is perfect!